VladCalo/Ephemeral-Environment-Factory/README.md

 ## Overview

 The Ephemeral Environment Factory is a **plug-and-play solution** that automatically spins up Kubernetes clusters in minutes.
-Deploy clusters locally using Multipass VMs or in the cloud with Azure AKS - all with a single command.
+Deploy clusters locally using Multipass VMs (architecture agnostic) or in the cloud with Azure AKS - all with a single command.

 **Purpose**: Infrastructure automation for development, testing and CI/CD environments.
 This repository handles cluster provisioning and setup.
 For application deployment via GitOps see [GitOps-Platform-Factory](https://github.com/vladcalo/GitOps-Platform-Factory).